-- There has been an increase in the number of positive tests last week (10-16 March).
-There was also an increase in the total number of tests that were taken.
-The percentage of positive tests dropped from 8% to 7,7%. - Between 10-16 March, 1234 people were admitted into hospital and 268 people were put into IC. - The R value rose slightly to 1,06 (data from 1 March) - The strict lockdown and curfew measures have proven to be effective in reducing the spread of the virus.
-However, the spread of the British variant of the coronavirus has dampened the decline of these numbers.
-If it wasn't for our strict lockdown measures, there would have been a large increase in the number of infections. - Despite our best efforts, such as a strict 'double-lock' testing policy regarding travel from for example the UK, the British/117 variant was able to gain ground in the Netherlands. - Latest data from test surveillance (sequencing) shows that in week 8 of this year the share of the British variant has grown to approx. 75%.
+- Over the past week, the number of positive tests stagnated (approx. 32.000) whilst the total number of tests increased (approx. 360.000 this week, 317.000 the week before).
+The percentage of positive tests therefore dropped from 8.8% to 8.1%. - Last week, 1145 people were admitted into hospital, which is 46 fewer than last week.
+The number of IC-patients rose to 271 (+48 compared to last week). - The 7-day incidence per 100.000 persons was 176 last week.
+(2-9 March) - The strict lockdown and curfew measures have proven to be effective in reducing the spread of the virus.
+However, the spread of the British variant of the coronavirus has

+- dampened the decline of these numbers.
+If it wasn't for our strict lockdown measures, there would have been a large increase in the number of infections. - Despite our best efforts, such as a strict 'double-lock' testing policy regarding travel from for example the UK, the British/117 variant was able to gain ground in the Netherlands. - Latest data from test surveillance (sequencing) shows that in week 7 of this year the share of the British variant has grown to approx. 64%.
 The South African and Brazilian variants are much less widespread.
-Since the start of this year, a total of 87 cases of the South African variant have been discovered during test sequencing.
-Only 2 cases of the Brazilian variant have been found in test sequencing. - The R-value of the British variant is about 30% higher than that of the 'classic' variant.
+Since the start of this year, a low total of 69 cases of the South African variant have been discovered during test sequencing.
+The number of positive tests of the Brazilian variant remains even lower. - The R-value of the British variant is about 30% higher than that of the 'classic' variant.

-- Nevertheless, the Dutch government's strict measures and the willingness of the Dutch population to adhere to them - will continue as long as the epidemiological situation requires it. - Situatie in Nederland blijft zorgelijk | RIVM
+The combined R-value is now again just below 1: 0,98. (data of 22 February). - Nevertheless, the Dutch government's strict measures and the willingness of the Dutch population to adhere to them will continue as long as the epidemiological situation requires it. - Aantal positieve coronatesten op zelfde niveau als vorige week | RIVM